Pipeline Politics: The Race to Bypass Hormuz

 France’s deployment of the Charles de Gaulle carrier group plus eight frigates and allied warships is intended to secure this corridor, the most significant European naval deployment to the region since Suez.
 But the Red Sea is 1,200 miles long, Houthi launch sites are dispersed along hundreds of miles of Yemeni coastline, and the 2024-2025 experience demonstrated that naval escorts reduce but do not eliminate the threat.

 If Houthis close Bab el-Mandeb simultaneously with Hormuz, Saudi’s bypass collapses entirely.
-The only Gulf crude reaching global markets would be the UAE’s 500,000-700,000 barrels per day through Fujairah (itself under drone threat) and Iraq’s 190,000 barrels per day through Ceyhan.
-Total Gulf supply would drop to under 1 million barrels per day against a pre-crisis flow of 20 million.
-Brent at that point would not be $110; it would be $180 or higher.
+The only Gulf crude reaching global markets would be the UAE’s reduced flow through Fujairah (compromised by the Habshan suspension) and Iraq’s 190,000 barrels per day through Ceyhan.
+Total uncontested Gulf supply would drop to under 1 million barrels per day against a pre-crisis flow of 20 million.
+The ceasefire announced April 7 does not clearly address Houthi status — Pakistan’s announcement said “everywhere, including Lebanon,” but Netanyahu explicitly excluded Lebanon, and the Houthis were not party to the agreement.
+The dual-chokepoint risk is suspended, not resolved.

 Infrastructure Investment Outlook